 *Editor’s Note: Chad Ragsdale wrote the following blog after the release of his Renew.org’s book, Christian Convictions: Discerning the Essential, Important, and Personal Elements.
 For a full discussion on baptism—and the Renew.org perspective—see the book Baptism: What the Bible Teaches by Tony Twist, David Young, and Bobby Harrington.
-See also the forthcoming New Birth: Conversion and Baptism (Renew.org, 2021).
+See also New Birth: Conversion and Baptism (Renew.org, 2021).
 We commend the following post to our readers.
 We commend the following post to our readers as Chad points to helpful nuances that were also spoken by pioneers like Alexander Campbell many years ago.

 Monday (7/12) was the launch of my first book in partnership with Renew.org.
 I was honored and humbled when they asked me to write the third volume of their “Real Life Theology” series of books.
 It is a series designed as a sort of catechism for young disciples and for those who are involved in disciple-making.
 As such, they are intended to be short and “to the point.”
 I was glad to play my small role in helping this much-needed series become a reality.